 Razer Kraken V3 Hypersense review: price and what’s new

 You can buy the Razer Kraken V3 Hypersense now starting from $130 in the US, £129 in the UK and AU$200 in Australia.
-Take a look at the widgets on this page to see the most recent pricing from across the web.
+Take a look at the widgets on this page to see the most recent pricing from across the web and check our Razer discount codes for a great way to save.

 Compared to the cheaper Razer Kraken V3 gaming headset, the Hypersense model is almost identical with the same Razer TriForce Titanium 50mm drivers, detachable HyperClear Cardioid mic as well as hybrid fabric and leatherette memory foam cushions.